Sagum

 The sagum was a garment of note generally worn by members of the Roman military during both the Republic and early Empire.
-Regarded symbolically as one of war by the same tradition which embraced the toga as a garment of peace, it was slightly more practical, consisting of a simple rectangular segment of cloth fastened by a leather or metal clasp and worn on top of the armor.
+Regarded symbolically as a garment of war by the same tradition which embraced the toga as one of peace, it was slightly more practical, consisting of a simple rectangular segment of cloth fastened by a leather or metal clasp and worn on top of the armor.
 The fabric was unwashed wool, saturated with lanolin (which made it water-resistant); it was traditionally dyed bright red.